gaps-closure/gaps-closure.github.io/docs/C/02-start.md

 ## Prerequisites

-To run the CLOSURE C toolchain, you will need the following prerequisites:
+To run the CLOSURE C toolchain @gaps_github, you will need the following prerequisites:

 1. Ubuntu Linux 20.04 Desktop
 2. Docker verion 20.10
 3. Visual Studio Code with Remote Containers Extension

-The dockerfile we publish provisions all other dependencies needed for
+The dockerfile @Docker we publish provisions all other dependencies needed for
 the CLOSURE toolchain, such as clang, python, and llvm.

 ## Installation For CLOSURE Users